Gullord-Christian/Gullord-Christian/README.md

 I have a lot of experience with HTML, CSS, Javascript, SpringBoot, and Apache Maven.

-On the database side, I am familiar with MongoDB and MySQL and am currently working with Postgres.
+On the database side, I am familiar with MongoDB and MySQL currently working with Postgres.

 Connect with me on linkedIn https://www.linkedin.com/in/christian-gullord-52622a13b/